Kac-Moody Symmetric Spaces: arbitrary symmetrizable complex or almost split real type: Introduction

+The condition \eqref{Eq:DCS} is only relevant for the almost split situation and is central to the theory of almost split Kac--Moody groups: it guarantees that the rational points of the Kac--Moody group correspond to the fixed points of the complex Kac--Moody group under Galois involution.
+For details on this involution see \cref{Sec:RR-Forms} and for details on the condition see \cref{Sec:GaloisDescent}.

+In analogy to \cite{FHHK_2017} we also study flats and automorphisms of these symmetric spaces and the Weyl group action.
+We took quite some effort to make the present article accessible independently from \cite{FHHK_2017}, but it is quite natural that we need to borrow and cite a wealth of results from \cite{FHHK_2017}; on top of that, also a detailed comparison of our results with the results from \cite{FHHK_2017} is called for.

 \textbf{Acknowledgment:}\\ The authors thank the DFG SPP 2026 priority program “Geometry at infinity” for partial financial support via KO 4323/14.
-The first half of the project, both authors were affiliated with and funded by JLU Giessen, the second half affiliated with and funded by CAU Kiel.
+During the first half of the project both authors were affiliated with and funded by JLU Gie\ss en, during the second half affiliated with and funded by CAU Kiel.
 The authors would also like to thank Paul Zellhofer in particular for a wealth of very helpful discussions and comments.
+Moreover, the authors thank an anonymous referee for literally hundreds of valuable observations and comments that tremendously helped improve the article.
+This article is based on the PhD thesis of the second author that has been advised by the first author.